Faazil/100-days-of-devops/challenges/week-07/day-45.md

     ERROR: failed to build: failed to solve: process "/bin/sh -c cp certs/server.crt /usr/local/apache2/conf/server.crt" did not complete successfully: exit code: 1
     ```

     > Now, we are getting certs file path issues.
 It's because the Dockerfile is trying to copy files from relative paths, but those files need to be in the Docker build context.
-We need to use the COPY instruction instead of RUN cp with absolute paths.
+Next, use the COPY instruction instead of RUN cp with absolute paths.

     ```dockerfile
     FROM httpd:2.4.43